elifsezgin/DNAPuzzle/docs/README.md

 DNApuzzle is different than an ordinary puzzle in which the pieces are small one stranded **DNA molecules** that matches sequences on the damaged DNA that needs to be paired.

 The game will be structured in an increasing difficulty levels, which will have one DNA molecule to be paired, and as the levels go higher, the molecules and their pairs will increase in number and in length.
+(Bonus)

 Technical details of the project are outlined in the **Functionality & MVP** and **Bonus Features** sections.